znes/renpass/README.md

 We adhere to the frictionless [(tabular) datapackage standard](https://frictionlessdata.io/specs/tabular-data-package/).
 On top of that structure we add our own logic.
 We require at least two things:

-1. A directory named *data* containting at least one subfolder called *elements* (optionally it may contain a directory *sequences* and hubs.
+1. A directory named *data* containing at least one sub-folder called *elements* (optionally it may contain a directory *sequences* and hubs.
 Of course you may add any other directory, data or other information.)
 2. A valid meta-data `.json` file for the datapackage